smartface/sf-extension-barcode-scanner/README.md

 Smartface Barcode Extension can be installed via npm easily from our public npm repository.
 The installation is pretty easy via Smartface Cloud IDE.

 - Open scripts/package.json file inside your workspace.
-- Add Facebook plugin dependency as:`"sf-extension-barcode": "^1.0.0"`
+- Add Barcode extension dependency as:`"sf-extension-barcode": "^1.0.0"`
 - Run command `npm install` under the folder `scripts`
 - Finally require the extension as: `require("sf-extension-barcode")`